skylerush/FortniteBot/README.md

 # FortniteBot
-this is fortinte discord bot that showing skins and entering party's using Kysune library can be download in the following links
+this is fortinte bot that showing skins and entering party's using Kysune library can be download in the following links
 https://github.com/SzymonLisowiec/node-epicgames-client